DanielStoychev/CryptoRecover/README.md

 **ZEN**: znUQLSwhsuxxsYNGtmQttBtmKH1xUHsZKd6

 ## Thanks to Original BTCRecover Authors ##
 This tool builds on the excellent work of **Gurnec** who created the original BTCRecover and maintained it until late 2017, and **3rdIteration** who continued development and maintenance.
-BTCRecover 2.0.0-Stoychev extends their foundational work with modern enhancements including industry-first Ethereum Layer 2 support.
+CryptoRecover 2.0.0-Stoychev extends their foundational work with modern enhancements including industry-first Ethereum Layer 2 support.

 **Original BTCRecover License**: GNU General Public License v2.0
 **This Enhanced Version**: Licensed under the same GPL v2.0 terms